-CRIRES (Cryogenic high-resolution IR Échelle Spectrograph) ESPRESSO (Échelle SPectrograph for Rocky Exoplanets and Stable Spectroscopic Observations) FLAMES (Fibre Large Array Multi Element Spectrograph) FORS2 (FOcal Reducer/low dispersion Spectrograph 2) GRAVITY (K-band instrument for precision narrow-angle astrometry and interferometric imaging) HAWK-I (High Acuity Wide field K-band Imager) KMOS (K-band Multi-Object Spectrograph) MATISSE (Multi-AperTure mid-Infrared SpectroScopic Experiment) MUSE (Multi Unit Spectroscopic Explorer) PIONIER (Precision Integrated-Optics Near-infrared Imaging ExpeRiment) SPHERE (Spectro-Polarimetric High-contrast Exoplanet REsearch) UVES (UV-Visual Échelle Spectrograph) VIRCAM (VISTA InfraRed CAMera) VISIR (VLT Imager and Spectrometer for mid-InfraRed) X-SHOOTER (UV-Visual-NIR medium resolution échelle spectrograph)

-Chajnantor

-ARTEMIS (ARchitectures de bolomètres pour des TÉlescopes à grand champ de vue dans le domaine sub-MIllimétrique au Sol)

-CONCERTO (CarbON CII line in post-rEionisation and ReionisaTiOn epoch)

-LASMA (Large APEX Sub-Millimetre Array)

-nFLASH (new FaciLity APEX Submillimetre Heterodyne receiver)

-SEPIA (Swedish ESO PI receiver for APEX)
+CRIRES (Cryogenic high-resolution IR Échelle Spectrograph)

+ESPRESSO (Échelle SPectrograph for Rocky Exoplanets and Stable Spectroscopic Observations)

+ERIS (Enhanced Resolution Imager and Spectrograph)

+FLAMES (Fibre Large Array Multi Element Spectrograph)

+FORS2 (FOcal Reducer/low dispersion Spectrograph 2)

+GRAVITY (K-band instrument for precision narrow-angle astrometry and interferometric imaging)

+HAWK-I (High Acuity Wide field K-band Imager)

+KMOS (K-band Multi-Object Spectrograph)

+MATISSE (Multi-AperTure mid-Infrared SpectroScopic Experiment)

+MUSE (Multi Unit Spectroscopic Explorer)

+PIONIER (Precision Integrated-Optics Near-infrared Imaging ExpeRiment)

+SPHERE (Spectro-Polarimetric High-contrast Exoplanet REsearch)

+UVES (UV-Visual Échelle Spectrograph)

+VISIR (VLT Imager and Spectrometer for mid-InfraRed)

+X-SHOOTER (UV-Visual-NIR medium resolution échelle spectrograph)

-IMPORTANT: ESO proposals must be submitted using the web-based tool p1.
-Further details can be found in this Call and in The ESO Messenger (2019, v.
-176, p.
-41).
-In addition, as previously announced, ESO is now requesting all science users to provide more detailed information in their User Portal profile.
+IMPORTANT: Since Period 110, ESO has been employing Distributed Peer Review (DPR) for approximately half of the submitted proposals (see Sect.
+1.1).
+ESO proposals must be submitted using the web-based tool p1.
+In addition, as previously announced, ESO requests all science users to provide more detailed and updated information in their User Portal profile.
 Users failing to do this will not be able to submit a proposal as PI and/or as CoI.
 Furthermore, restrictions imposed by the global COVID-19 pandemic may result in changes to the content and conditions provided in this Call that cannot be foreseen at the time of writing.
-In particular, runs scheduled in Visitor Mode during Period 109 may need to be executed in Designated Visitor Mode if travel restrictions are in place.
+In particular, runs scheduled in Visitor Mode during Period 111 may need to be executed in Designated Visitor Mode if travel restrictions are in place.

 Further information can be found via the Phase 1 webpage.
-Details on the instruments and ESO facilities offered in Period 109 can be found on the La Silla Paranal Observatory Call for Proposals webpage.
-The main characteristics of all Period 109 instruments offered at La Silla, Paranal and Chajnantor are described in the Instrument Summary table.
+Details on the instruments and ESO facilities offered in Period 111 can be found on the La Silla Paranal Observatory Call for Proposals webpage.
+The main characteristics of all Period 111 instruments offered at La Silla and Paranal are described in the Instrument Summary table.
 Useful information about Phase 1 can be accessed from the Important Links webpage (e.g., telescope pressure and definitions of observing constraints).
 Any updates after the release of this Call will be listed on the Late Breaking News webpage.